 Firstly, to understand sleep issues, it's important to consider what happens to the body after we close our eyes at night.
-When we sleep, our bodies flow through 4 stages - stages 1, 2 and 3 and rapid eye movement, or REM sleep.
-You'll take around one and a half or two hours to complete a full cycle of those stages of sleep and will rotate through them around four or five times in a night.
+When we sleep, our bodies flow through 4 stages - stages 1 and 2 are light sleep stages.
+Stage 3 is deep, restorative sleep.
+Finally, stage 4 is rapid eye movement, or REM sleep.
+You'll take around one and a half or two hours to complete a full cycle of those stages of sleep and will rotate through them around four or five times a night.

-Your deepest sleep will occur in stage 3 which is referred to as non rapid eye movement or slow wave sleep.
+Your deepest sleep in stage 3 is referred to as non-rapid eye movement or slow-wave sleep.

-So what does it mean to be a deep sleeper and what happens to the body when we're in it?
+So what does it mean to be a deep sleeper and what happens to the body when we're in a deep sleep?

-When we're in stage 3 or our deepest sleep, the brain and body cool right down so you can restore energy, and your parasympathetic nervous system kicks in, also known as the rest and digest mode whereby your heart rate slows and blood pressures drops.
+When we're in stage 3 or our deepest sleep, the brain and body cool right down so you can restore energy.
+Your parasympathetic nervous system kicks in, also known as the rest and digest mode whereby your heart rate slows and blood pressure drops.
 This aids digestion and helps eliminate waste from the body.

-Meanwhile, in adults, studies show that deep sleep is important for glucose regulation in adults.
+Meanwhile, in adults, studies show that deep sleep is important for glucose regulation.
 It is thought that a lack of stage 3 sleep can lower your insulin sensitivity meaning you aren't able to use glucose as productively and you may end up eating more during the day.

 All in all, a deep sleeper usually wakes feeling more refreshed, more energetic and ready to take on the day than those of us who have had less deep sleep.

-We'd all benefit from a little more deep sleep each night to awaken feeling on cloud 9 and thankfully there are a few healthy habits to ensure we can make this happen:
+We'd all benefit from a little more deep sleep each night to awaken feeling on cloud 9.
+Thankfully, there are a few healthy habits to ensure we can make this happen: